sandrinebytes/Exploring-Firewall-Behavior-with-Nmap-Scans/README.md

 ⚡ Observation: Ports 22 and 80 are open, others blocked.

 # Step 4: Verify Open Ports with Netcat
 I use Netcat listeners on ports 22 (SSH) and 80 (HTTP) to verify which ports respond in real time.
-No screenshot is provided for this step, but running the following commands allows me to test port availability before scanning with Nmap:
+No screenshot is included for this step.
+Running the following commands allows me to test port availability before scanning with Nmap:

 ## Netcat listener for SSH
 ```bash